j-trueman/MultiplayerClient/README.md

 ## User Accounts

-We thought it would be a helpful if you could actually tell who you're playing against.
+We thought it would be helpful if you could actually tell who you're playing against.
 That's why we implemented user accounts!
 You'll need to create one before you can play online with your friends (Don't worry, you don't need any personal information.
 And, you can do it in-game!)

 ### Authentication